tkreyche/I75W-Raymarine-Autopilot/README.md

 __Status Indicators:__
 * The lower left corner status light is steady green if it's receiving data from the Signal K server, and flashes orange if it is not.
 * The lower right corner status light is steady green if the magentic heading is updating, and flashes orange if it is not.
 You may see it flash if the boat is stationary.
-* There is a blinking white status indicator in the center, that just indicates that the I75 firmware is running.
+* There is a blinking white status indicator in the center that indicates that the firmware is running.

 ### Hardware
-The hardware is off-the-shelf: a Pimoroni I75W board driving a separate LED Matrix Display.
+The hardware is off-the-shelf and requires two items:
+__Pimoroni I75W microcontroller board__
+[RP2350 powered controller for HUB75 LED matrix panel](https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339).
+Includex custom micropython build with matrix drivers, wifi and Bluetooth.

+__LED Matrix Display__
 The I75 board connects to the display with a ribbon cable.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 Other display sizes are available, but this software is only supports 64x64.

 ### LED Matrix Display
 The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).
 The system is capable of fancy graphics - Pimoroni has examples.
 Maxtrix displays are commonly used for outdoor signage.